rpredan/html2jats/html2jats-readme.txt

 Installation:

 o Saxon-HE (Java implementation of XSLT 3.0)
-  - Download Saxon-HE from
+  - Download Saxon-HE 9.8 from
     saxon.sourceforge.net
   - Unzip the file to a folder of your choice.
-    (Tested with SaxonHE-9-8-0-14J.)
+    (Tested with SaxonHE-9-8-0-14J.
+With SaxonHE-9-9-02J, "+param=doc" failed.)
   - Set the SAXON_HOME command line environment variable to the path to the installed Saxon folder containing saxon9he.jar .
     (in bash, also 'export SAXON_HOME' so the script can see it.)

-o Apache XML-Commons-Resolver (Entity resolver for DTD)
+o Apache XML-Commons-Resolver (Entity resolver for using a local DTD catalog)
   - Downloads Apache XML-Commons-Resolver from http://xerces.apache.org/xml-commons/
   - Unzip the file to a folder of your choice.